raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 In an ideal perceptual color space, the distance of two points in the space would correlate strongly with the *perception* of color difference.
 Put another way, all pairs separated by a "just noticeable difference" would be separated by an equal distance.

-As it turns out, such a thing is no more possible than flattening an orange peel, because color perception is inherently [non-euclidean][Non-euclidean structure of spectral color space].
-To put it simply, our eyes are more sensitive to small changes in hue than small changes in lightness or color saturation.
+As it turns out, such a thing is no more possible than flattening an orange peel, because color perception is inherently [non-Euclidean][Non-euclidean structure of spectral color space].
+To put it another way, the ratio of perceptually distinct steps around a hue circle to those directly across through gray is greater than would be expected as a circle in an ordinary Euclidean space.

 Even so, like map projections, it is possible to make a color space that approximates perceptual uniformity and is useful for various tasks.
 One of these, a primary focus of this blog post, is smoother gradients.